4 Mechanical Properties of Materials

 Example 4.3

-Soft contact lenses often consist of a hydrogel, an elastomeric network that is imbibed with water, expanding its volume and making the lens more soft and compliant.
 Suppose a 10 mm cube of the dry elastomer were subjected to a shearing action as shown.
 Shearing forces of 5 N each are applied to the four faces of the cube, resulting in a displacement of 0.3 mm.
-What is the shear modulus of this elastomeric block?

-First determine the shear stress:
+First determine the shear stress.

 \[ \begin{aligned} &A=L^2=(0.01~m)^2 \\ &\tau=\frac{V}{A} \\ & \tau=\frac{5{~N}}{(0.01{~m})^2}=50{~kPa} \\ \end{aligned} \]

-Then determine the shear strain:
+Then determine the shear strain.

 \[ \begin{aligned} & \gamma = \frac{\Delta x}{L}\\ & \gamma=\frac{0.3{~mm}}{10{~mm}}=0.03 \\ \end{aligned} \]

-Finally, calculate the shear modulus:
+Finally, calculate the shear modulus.

 \[ G=\frac{\tau}{\gamma}=50{~kPa}/0.03=1.667{~MPa} \]

-1. Determine the internal load in the member by equilibrium
+1. Determine the internal load in the member by equilibrium.

-2. Determine the shear stress in the member by \(\tau=\frac{V}{A}\)
+2. Determine the shear stress in the member by \(\tau=\frac{V}{A}\).

-3. Determine the shear strain in the member by \(\gamma=\frac{\Delta x}{L}\)
+3. Determine the shear strain in the member by \(\gamma=\frac{\Delta x}{L}\).

-4. Use Hooke’s law to calculate the shear modulus, \(\tau=G \gamma\)
+4. Use Hooke’s law to calculate the shear modulus, \(\tau=G \gamma\).

 4.6 Thermal Strain